amalsgit/serenitybdd-selenium-cucumber-junit-automation/README.md

 ## Executing the tests
 Run `mvn clean verify` from the command line.

+All tests will by default run in parallel mode with each feature running in seperate browsers.

 By default, the tests will run using Chrome.
 You can run them in Firefox by overriding the `driver` system property, e.g.
 ```json
 $  mvn verify -Dwebdriver.driver=firefox